-NEEDHAM (WHDH) - A woman accused of brutally killing an elderly resident in Needham was ordered held without bail Friday on murder charges.
+NEEDHAM, MASS.
+(WHDH) - A woman accused of brutally killing an elderly resident in Needham was ordered held without bail Friday on murder charges.

 Police announced on Thursday that they had arrested Tammie Patrice Galloway in connection with the murder of 81-year-old Laura Shifrina.